Last updated 20 May 2020

-Time limits for lodging review application
+Time limits for lodging a review application

-Note that an applicant is deemed to have received notice of a DIBP decision (if notified by post) after seven working days, if the person is in Australia, or after 21 days after posting if the person is overseas.
+Note that an applicant is deemed to have received notice of a DHA decision (if notified by post) after seven working days, if the person is in Australia, or after 21 days after posting if the person is overseas.
 Receiving notices by hand, email or fax would normally mean notification is on that day.
 The time of receipt is crucial because there are time limits under the Migration Regulations for lodging applications for review.
 These time limits vary depending on the circumstances, and it is essential that relevant time limits be checked in each case.
 Generally, from the legally assumed date of receipt of the notification of a decision, a person able to lodge an application for review must do so within:

 - 21 days for onshore visas

-- 70 days for offshore visas (s 347 Migration Act).
+- 70 days for offshore visas.

 However, shorter time limits may apply.
 Immigration detainees have a maximum of seven working days to lodge an application with the MRD, and the time limit is shorter in some circumstances (reg 4.10(2) Migration Regulations).
-For example, if a person is in immigration detention and is refused a bridging visa, the time limit for lodging a review application is two working days (reg 4.10(2)(a) Migration Regulations).
-Time limits shorter that 21 days can also apply to those not in immigration detention (reg 4.10(2)(a) Migration Regulations).
+For example, if a person is in immigration detention and is refused a bridging visa, the time limit for lodging a review application is two working days.
+Prisoners have nine days to seek review of an automatic cancellation of a visa on character grounds.
+Time limits shorter that 21 days can also apply to those not in immigration detention.

-Currently, there is no discretion in the Migration Act or Regulations for these time limits to be waived.
+Currently, there is no discretion in the Migration Act or Migration Regulations for these time limits to be waived.

-In regard to offshore decisions, rights of review are confined to some persons in Australia, where that person (or organisation) was, for example, the nominator or sponsor of the person overseas (s 347 Migration Act).
+In regard to offshore decisions, any rights of review are confined to some persons in Australia, where that person (or organisation) was, for example, the nominator or sponsor of the person overseas (s 347 Migration Act).

 This is a complex and time-critical area and practitioners should carefully check the relevant law.

-Time limits for review decisions
+Processing times for review decisions

 Minister’s power to substitute a more favourable decision following merits review